kholia/OSX-KVM/README.md

   qemu-img convert BaseSystem.dmg -O raw BaseSystem.img
   ```

 * Create a virtual HDD image where macOS will be installed.
 If you change the
   name of the disk image from `mac_hdd.img` to something else, the boot scripts
-  will need updating to point to the new image name.
+  will need to be updated to point to the new image name.

   ```
   qemu-img create -f qcow2 mac_hdd_ng.img 128G
   ```

+  NOTE: Create this HDD image file on a fast SSD/NVMe disk for best results.

 * Setup quick networking by running the following commands.